laravel/nova-docs/4.0/resources/fields.md

 ### Country Field

 The `Country` field generates a `Select` field containing a list of the world's countries.
-The field will store the country's two-letter code:
+The field will store the country's corresponding two-letter code:

 ```php
 use Laravel\Nova\Fields\Country;